 The Credit Facility also contains customary representations and warranties, affirmative covenants, notice provisions and events of default, including a change of control.
-The change of control provision is triggered (a) upon or after the consummation of a qualified initial public offering, if any person or group other than our Sponsor and its affiliates, Company management, RLJ Credit Opportunity Fund I, L.P., LFL Acquisition Corp., or Emigrant Capital Corp. (collectively, the "Permitted Holders") or a group that includes the Permitted Holders (and with respect to which the Permitted Holders hold at least a majority of the outstanding voting stock of such group) is or becomes the beneficial owner, directly or indirectly, of voting equity interests of Lulu's Fashion Lounge Parent LLC representing more than 35% of the voting equity interests of Lulu's Fashion Lounge Parent LLC and a greater percentage of voting equity interests of Lulu's Fashion Lounge Parent LLC than is then beneficially owned, directly or indirectly, in the aggregate by the Permitted Holders or any group that includes the Permitted Holders; (b) on or after the date of an initial public offering, if a majority of the board of directors of Lulu's Fashion Lounge Parent LLC (or any person of which Lulu's Fashion Lounge Parent LLC is a direct or indirect subsidiary) (i) does not consist of directors that were on the board of directors as of the date of the Credit Agreement, (ii) was not nominated or approved by the board of directors of Lulu's Fashion Lounge Parent LLC is a direct or indirect subsidiary), or (iii) was not appointed by directors so nominated or approved; and (c) the Lulu's Fashion Lounge Parent, LLC fails to own 100% of the outstanding equity interests of Lulu's Fashion Lounge, LLC.
+The change of control provision is triggered (a) upon or after the consummation of a qualified initial public offering, if any person or group other than our Sponsor and its affiliates, Company management, RLJ Credit Opportunity Fund I, L.P., LFL Acquisition Corp., or Emigrant Capital Corp. (collectively, the "Permitted Holders") or a group that includes the Permitted Holders (and with respect to which the Permitted Holders hold at least a majority of the outstanding voting stock of such group) is or becomes the beneficial owner, directly or indirectly, of voting equity interests of Lulu's Fashion Lounge Parent LLC representing more than 35% of the voting equity interests of Lulu's Fashion Lounge Parent LLC and a greater percentage of voting equity interests of Lulu's Fashion Lounge Parent LLC than is then beneficially owned, directly or indirectly, in the aggregate by the Permitted Holders or any group that includes the Permitted Holders; (b) on or after the date of an initial public offering, if a majority of the Board of Directors of Lulu's Fashion Lounge Parent LLC (or any person of which Lulu's Fashion Lounge Parent LLC is a direct or indirect subsidiary) (i) does not consist of directors that were on the Board of Directors as of the date of the Credit Agreement, (ii) was not nominated or approved by the Board of Directors of Lulu's Fashion Lounge Parent LLC (or any person of which Lulu's Fashion Lounge Parent, LLC fails to own 100% of the outstanding equity interests of Lulu's Fashion Lounge, LLC.